Derpitron/Discord-OTP-Forcer/docs/Troubleshooting.md

 </h1>

 <p align="center">
-<b>This part of the wiki should hopefully help you when something isn't working right.</b>
+<b>This part of the wiki should hopefully help you when something isn't working right.</b> The first thing to do before filing an issue is<br>1. check here for any issues you might face, <br>2. search the web for the error and try to solve it yourself.<br> If that doesn't work for you, feel free to file an issue with the details.
 </p>

 ---